upunaprosk/la-tda/README.md

 * Use ```4_TDA_acceptability_classification.ipynb``` for acceptability judgements classification with TDA features.
 * Use ```5_Head_importance.ipynb``` to evaluate per-sample confidence and estimate head and feature importances per violation group and per-sample.

-We conduct all the experiments on monolingual encoders fine-tuned on grammatical acceptability corpora in [English](https://github.com/nyu-mll/CoLA-baselines) and [Russian](https://github.com/RussianNLP/RuCoLA).
+We conduct all the experiments on monolingual encoders fine-tuned on grammatical acceptability corpora in [English CoLA](https://github.com/nyu-mll/CoLA-baselines) and [Russian RuCoLA](https://github.com/RussianNLP/RuCoLA):leaves:.

 [Other notebooks](https://github.com/upunaprosk/la-tda/tree/master/other%20notebooks) directory contains notebooks for acceptability judgements classification with TDA features with linear feature selection, principal components importance estimation with Shapley values, and autosklearn classification example.